obsfx/notebook/http_notes.md

 #### HEAD Method

-Just like a GET request but it only recieves the response header not the resource.
+Just like a GET request but it only receives the response header not the resource.

 The reponse to a HEAD request must never contain a message body, just the status line and headers.